Aditya-1998k/Python/Cuncurrency & Parallelistm/Notes.md

 ### Inter-Process Communication (IPC)
 Since each process have different memory, so sharing data between each other is difficult.
 We have several ways to do the inter process communication.
+- Using queue
+- Using Pipe
+- Using manager

 #### 1. Using `Queue`
 ```python